 It’s hard for large and storied organizations to give up the idea of “getting maximum output for hour worked”, but perhaps keeping individual noses to individual grindstones has been preventing the evolution of better working models in our industry.

-by doing all of our learning and thinking in solo "silos."
+We take huge risks by doing all of our learning and thinking in solo "silos."

 Pair programming and mob programming make sense because they pool knowledge and understanding.
 Everyone contributes information, reasoning, skill, and perspective.
 The job gets done, and the team grows capability for similar jobs.

 This leads us to the desirable future where we don’t work harder and longer, but instead accomplish our goals more quickly and easily.

 Pooling abilities is so crucial in our field that the Agile Manifesto included it as a key principle:

 “The best architectures, requirements, and designs

 emerge from self-organizing teams.”